 For over 200 years, banks have been a trusted source of stability in communities.
-Here are a few of many examples of how banks are playing a critical role in helping to provide support and recovery during the 2019 novel coronavirus pandemic.
+Here are a few of many examples of how banks are playing a critical role in helping to provide support and recovery from during the coronavirus pandemic.

 Support Communities and Small Businesses via the Small Business Administration Paycheck Protection Program

-The SBA’s lending program allows businesses with fewer than 500 employees to obtain loans to continue providing paychecks to their employees while the business is closed.
+The SBA's lending program allowed businesses with fewer than 500 employees to obtain loans to continue providing paychecks to their employees while the business was is closed.
 Congress initially allocated SBA $350 billion to provide in loans and then approved an additional $320 billion.
-Banks are the facilitators of those loans making sure small businesses get the money they need.
+Banks are the facilitatedors of those loans, making sure small businesses get got the money they need.

 Support for Individuals Via Economic Stimulus

-Banks are helping to make sure individuals receive their economic impact payments from the government, facilitating transfers to those with existing bank accounts and setting up accounts for those who may not have them.
+Banks helped to make sure individuals received their economic impact payments from the government, facilitating transfers to those with existing bank accounts and setting up accounts for those who may not have them.

 Financial Safety and Education